communityinclusion/explorevr.org/_posts/2014-04-22-Successful-Employment-Outcomes-by-Age.md

 **Description:** This chart displays successful employment outcomes by age at closure between the years of 2008 and 2012.

+Transition-age youth, ages 14-24, were most heavily employed in 'Food Preparation and Serving Related Occupations' from years 2008 to 2012.

 **Data Source:** RSA-911

 **Instructions:** Place your mouse over the bars to see the number of employment outcomes across major occupation types for ages 14 -24 and 25-64.
 Click the right and left arrows to view data for years 2008-2012.